arnodinho/festiwax/wp-content/plugins/blog-designer-pack/readme.txt

 limit="10" ( i.e. Display 5 blog posts on your website and then pagination.
 To show all posts use limit="-1" )

 * **Display by Category**
-category="category_ID" OR category="category_slug" ( ie Display blog posts by their category ID OR Slug )
+category="category_ID" OR category="category_slug" ( i.e. Display blog posts by their category ID OR Slug )

 * **Design:**
 design="design-1" (Select design for blog post.
 There are 2 designs. design-1 and design-2 )